 Our Teaching English to Speakers of Other Languages (TESOL) course includes four weeks of intensive training in basic theories and methods of teaching English, intercultural communication for teachers, classroom management, how to work with different learning styles, testing, principles of language acquisition, as well as the sounds and grammar of English.
-An integral part of the training is the opportunity to practice teach on campus during the course.
+An integral part of the training is the opportunity to practice teach during the course.

 The TESOL school does not allow time to teach the English skills.
 It focuses on the skills of teaching, so the students must be proficient in English pronunciation and grammar in order to be successful.
 You do not need to be a native English speaker.
 There is no formal testing requirement; we expect that you will know if your English is adequate to be a teacher.
 Some non-native English speakers do well in TESOL; others struggle.
 We will work with you as much as possible to help you to succeed.

 Completion of a Discipleship Training School (DTS) is not required.

 We live together, eat together, work together, share our lives, living spaces, and work duties for the benefit of the community.
 This helps us keep costs down and allows each individual to grow in very practical ways as he or she walks out what it means to love and lay down their lives for others.